 A slightly premature end for the second season, thanks to Ryan Phillippe incurring a leg injury, which meant that the remaining two episodes of the season couldn’t be filmed.
 Still, the producers thought episode eight’s ending was sufficiently climactic that they could simply end the season here.

 They’re kind of right, in that all manner of tantalising threads get laid down in the episode that should prove interesting at the start of the third season.
-But it does make me wonder what role Solotov is going to have going forward – are they’re simply going to kill him off in the first two episodes of the third season or is something else afoot now we have new big bad Harry Hamlin to deal with?
+But it does make me wonder what role (spoiler alert) Solotov is going to have going forward – are they’re simply going to kill him off in the first two episodes of the third season or is something else afoot now we have new big bad Harry Hamlin to deal with?

 A decent enough episode for what’s been a decent enough, but not outstanding season that pushed things too far in the direction of silly conspiracy theories.
 The finale did at least manage to return some of the marine know-how of season one to proceedings, which had been notably absent of late, but I wish the show had found a way to ratchet up the tension without making Phillippe a dick towards his wife and daughter at the same time.
 The efforts to make Phillippe reconcile with Omar Epps have also stretched credulity.